Bloc/portfolio-kami/_portfolio/goldenphoto.md

 ---
 layout: post
-title: BlocFlix
+title: Goldenphoto
 thumbnail-path: "img/blocflix.png"
-short-description: BlocFlix is a Netflix replica for finding the best movies and watching them online.
+short-description: Goldenphoto is personal photo sharing website designed for people who want to share images with family and friends without having to use main stream social media.

 ---